 Fifth, the city must post a 24-hour notice at the encampment.
 The notice must advise residents of the encampment of the planned cleanup.
 The notice is designed to provide people living in the encampment with time to remove their possessions.

 Sixth, the cleanup of the homeless encampment occurs.
 Obvious personal possession left at the encampment must be sorted and stored for the residents at a facility located in downtown Los Angeles.

-Possessions of a Homeless Person not in an Encampment but on Public Property
+Possessions of a Homeless Person Not in an Encampment but on Public Property

-As mentioned previously, city personnel cannot seize property of a homeless person not residing in an encampment even if that property is found on public property or a right away.
+As mentioned previously, city personnel cannot seize the property of a homeless person not residing in an encampment even if that property is found on public property or a right away.
 The owner of the property must be given an opportunity to collect and remove the possessions.
 If that does not promptly occur, certain possessions that would seem to have some value for a homeless person must be stored in the manner described a moment ago.

 Possessions of a Homeless Person on Private Property

 If a homeless person leaves his or her possessions on private property, the owner of that property is not prohibited from disposing of that property.
 In disposing of a homeless person’s property, a private property owner needs to pay heed to the fact that there could be harmful substances mixed in with the possessions.
-Thus, care must be taken in regard to the manner that the possessions are collected and disposed by a private property owner.
+Thus, care must be taken in regard to the manner that the possessions are collected and disposed of by a private property owner.